 All of these are large centralised chunks of control and power.

-As I've noted elsewhere, distributed microgeneration with storage might be able to help with balancing, though it could be an administrative nightmare for the grid operator to manage and monitor thousands-to-millions of such 'embedded' contributions without some kind of commercial aggregator, even if the potential super-fast response from battery would be very good.
+As I've noted elsewhere, distributed microgeneration with storage might be able to help with balancing.
+It could be an administrative nightmare for the grid operator to manage and monitor thousands-to-millions of such 'embedded' contributions without some kind of commercial aggregator, even if the potential super-fast response from battery would be very good.

 The response of some grid-friendly appliances can be very fast, reducing demand for (resistive) water heating for example within a tiny fraction of a second if need be, mains cycle by mains cycle.
 Some other appliances, eg those that have components that should not be 'short cycled' such as heat-pumps and fridge/freezer compressors, will have a more leisurely response of the order of seconds or minutes.

-Another emerging class of heavy domestic power consumers is the electric car, and operators are already working with car manufacturers on "vehicle-to-grid" (V2G) solutions where the car is grid-sensitive, backing off charging when the grid is loaded unless a journey is imminent, and possibly even contributing some of its energy back to a stressed grid, on the lines of the microgen support that I mentioned above.
+Another emerging class of heavy domestic power consumers is the electric car.
+Operators are already working with car manufacturers on "vehicle-to-grid" (V2G) solutions where the car is grid-sensitive.
+Eg backing off charging when the grid is loaded unless a journey is imminent, and possibly even contributing some of its energy back to a stressed grid, on the lines of the microgen support that I mentioned above.
 V2G response to grid stress can probably be very fast if necessary.
 There has been some interesting recent discussion in the light of US presidential candidate Obama's energy policy.

 Smarter Internet-connected (or radio-equipped) devices such as computers can potentially be given more sophisticated signals to trim power consumption using their already-present power-saving mechanisms to achieve the same end; to allow automatic distributed dynamic demand control of possibly millions of smaller devices, and without significantly inconveniencing the end users, and probably in fact improving reliability and reducing electricity costs.
 Computers can often trim some elements of consumption very quickly, eg CPU speed and load, and others will be slower such as spinning discs down.

-Some operators around the world already use mechanisms like these, eg 'ripple control' of water heaters in New Zealand and South Africa, so it certainly can be done and need not be prohibitively expensive.
+Some operators around the world already use mechanisms like these, eg: [archive] "ripple control" of water heaters in New Zealand and South Africa, so it certainly can be done and need not be prohibitively expensive.
 Indeed, software installed in Internet-connected computers can be essentially free for example.